jhpyle/docassemble/_docs/objects.md

 ${ trustee.phone_number }.
 {% endhighlight %}

-then in order to ask the question, **docassemble** may ask you for the trustee's name (so it can say "Remember that John Smith's phone number is ..."), and then ask for the trustee's `phone_number` if it is not already defined.
+then in order to ask the question, your Steward may ask you for the trustee's name (so it can say "Remember that John Smith's phone number is ..."), and then ask for the trustee's `phone_number` if it is not already defined.

-# <a name="stdclasses"></a>Standard docassemble classes
+# <a name="stdclasses"></a>Standard DALang Objects

-To use the classes described in this section in your interviews, you need to include them from the [`docassemble.base.util`] module by writing the following somewhere in your interview:
+To use the [DALang] objects described in this section in your [DALang], you need to include them from the [`docassemble.base.util`] module by writing the following somewhere in your DALang:

 {% highlight yaml %}
 modules:
   - docassemble.base.util
 {% endhighlight %}

-Unless otherwise instructed, you can assume that all of the classes discussed in this section are available in interviews when you include this [`modules`] block.
+Unless otherwise instructed, you can assume that all of the objects discussed in this section are available in DALang when you include this [`modules`] block.

-## <a name="DAObject"></a>DAObject
+## <a name="DAObject"></a>DAObject - DALang Object

-All **docassemble** objects are instances of the `DAObject` class.
+All [DALang] objects are instances of the `DAObject` class.
-`DAObject`s are different from normal [Python objects] because they have special features that allow their attributes to be set by **docassemble** questions.
+`DAObject`s are different from normal [Python objects] because they have special features that allow their attributes to be set by a Steward's questions.
 If `fruit` is an ordinary [Python object] and you refer to `fruit.seeds` when `seeds` is not an existing attribute of `fruit`, [Python] will generate an [AttributeError].
-But if `fruit` is a `DAObject`, **docassemble** will intercept that error and look for a [`question`] or [`code`] block that offers to define `fruit.seeds`.
+But if `fruit` is a `DAObject`, the Steward will intercept that error and look for a [`question`] or [`code`] block that offers to define `fruit.seeds`.
 Or, if that does not work, it will look for a [`generic object`] block that offers to define `x.seeds` for a `DAObject`.

-From the interview author's perspective, `DAObject`s can be treated like ordinary [Python objects] in most ways, but there are exceptions.
+From the Steward developer's perspective, `DAObject`s can be treated like ordinary [Python objects] in most ways, but there are exceptions.

 An important characteristic of all [`DAObject`]s is that they have